sorshoj/picross/README.md

 - [12/12] have changed to a web version, using javascript and phaser library.
 Created visual assets for board. reimplemented clue generation and board creation
 - [12/15] have implemented scenes and created an endscene & trigger
 - [12/29] added an information scene w/ rules about the game
+- [1/19] changed board generation algorithm. progress in making entire doc more in line w/ JS best practices

 To Do
 - make it pretty
+- use this.registry to share info inbetween scenes
 - add settings to change board size
 - add buttons/options for refreshing, resetting board, etc.
 - implement autofill - when all the squares in a row/col are found it is auto filled in with gray